mykle1/MMM-SunRiseSet/README.md

 		module: "MMM-SunRiseSet",
 		position: "bottom_left",
 		config: {
 			lat: "40.574783",      // Your latitude (for the data)
 			lng: "-74.112450",     // Your longitude (for the data)
-			image: "world",      // world (animation) or static (graph)
+			image: "world",        // "world" (animation), "map" (animation), "static" (graph)
-			mapOnly: "no",       // no = all data, yes = only animated world map
+			imageOnly: "no",       // no = all data, yes = only animated world or map
+			dayOrNight: "night",   // "night" approaching, "day" approaching (imageOnly: must be "yes", image: must be "world")
 			useHeader: false,      // true if you want a header
 			header: "Header",      // useHeader must be true
 			maxWidth: "300px",
         }
     },